-There are different due dates if you are making payments on a trust.
-HM Revenue and Customs (HMRC) will charge you interest if you do not pay by the due date.
+There are different due dates if you are making payments on a trust (external link).
+HM Revenue and Customs (HMRC) will charge you interest (external link) if you do not pay by the due date.

 How to Pay

-You will need to get a payment reference number before you can pay your Inheritance Tax bill.
+You will need to get a payment reference number (external link) before you can pay your Inheritance Tax bill.

 Pay from your own bank account